frank184/ratable/README.md

 ### Todo

-1. Load `app/assets` and `vendor/assets` into host application
-2. Build a default rating view
-3. Build a default rating summary view
-4. Write the automated tests using Rspec
+1. Write the automated tests using Rspec
-5. Gather feedback for another iteration
+2. Gather feedback for another iteration

 ### Getting Started